Atlas975/Notes/Cybersecurity/Network_security.md

 - Can track the state of active connections and filter based on packets that go through an already established connection that's more likely to be safe

 ### Proxy firewalls

-- **Proxy Firewalls**: These act as an intermediary for requests from clients seeking resources from other servers, inspecting incoming traffic at the application level.
+- Act as an intermediary for requests from clients seeking resources from other servers, inspecting incoming traffic at the application level
+- This can significantly degrade traffic performance

+### Dynamic packet filtering
-- **Dynamic Packet Filtering**: An extension of stateful firewalls that can modify firewall rules dynamically based on traffic behavior
+- An extension of stateful firewalls that can modify rules dynamically based on traffic behaviour
+- This involves communication with the application layer to determine the ports needed